crowdfavorite-mirrors/wp-wp-google-tag-manager/readme.txt

 = 1.1 =
 * Added possibility to place tag manager code manually in themes, see description

+= 1.1.0 =
+* CF - set a title for the iframe for 508 compliance

 == Installation ==
 1. Upload folder `wp_google_tag_manager` into `/wp-content/plugins/` directory